-Summer colds happen — here are 10 ways to prevent them
+10 Ways to Remedy Summer Colds

-Colds are bad at any time of year, but when you’re sitting inside feeling miserable and looking out at the bright sunshine, it adds a little something worse to your summer.
+Common colds are bad at any time of year, but when you’re sitting inside feeling miserable and looking out at the bright sunshine, it adds a little something worse to your summer.
+No one wants to deal with a sore throat or any cold symptoms that make it feel like they suddenly have a winter cold during summer months.

+And don’t you just hate it when you need to stop by the store in the middle of the heat for some sort of decongestant or over-the-counter meds to help clear up whatever’s going on in your body?
+I mean, come on, there’s not even any cold weather going on outside.

+Well, here are some home remedies and preventative health care tips on how to get rid or avoid the dreaded summer cold.
+And we’re not just telling you to drink plenty of fluids and vitamin C. Yes, do those, and maybe keep some hand sanitizer on deck while constantly keeping up with handwashing.
+We get it, it’s not techinically flu season.

 1. Eat your vegetables

-Note: Editor’s note: This article was originally published on June 19, 2017.